fhamborg/Giveme5W1H/README.md

 # Startup - Scripts -> Giveme5W-runtime-resources
 Giveme5W can start up everything for you.
 Check examples/startup scripts.
+This is optional, especially without enhancer
-To do so, all libraries must be located in the same directory 'Giveme5W-runtime-resources' and next to the Giveme5W folder.
+All libraries must be located in the same directory 'Giveme5W-runtime-resources' and next to the Giveme5W folder.

 - Folder Structure
     - Giveme5W (Master)